How do I join the UCSD triathlon team?

 - Register for the team and fill out all required health and authorization forms at UCSD Sports Clubs by scrolling down to “Triathlon” and clicking the “Registration” button.

-- Sign up for an appointment for Baseline Concussion Testing (required for all Sports Clubs by the University before you come to practice).
+- Sign up for an appointment for Baseline Testing at the Super Computer Center on campus (required for all Sports Clubs by the University before you come to practice).

 - Come to practice and meet the coaches and the rest of the team.
 You can come to a few practices before deciding if you really want to join.